 Where can you get a personal loan with fair credit?

 There is no shortage of personal loan lenders in the marketplace today.
 Look for lenders with a good reputation and affordable rates.

 Online lenders are another excellent source of personal loans, particularly if you have less than perfect credit.
-Many of these lenders work with challenged borrowers and will also consider such things as income level when approving a loan.
+Many of these lenders work with borrowers with less than perfect credit scores and consider such things as income level when approving a loan.

 Alternatives to personal loans if your credit is an issue